-It's also extremely important that organizations empower their teams to establish a hybrid schedule that works best for them.
+It's also extremely important that organisations empower their teams to establish a hybrid schedule that works best for them.
 Most working people want to spend at least some time in an office setting; leaders need to find the best way of getting their teams together face-to-face with the knowledge that other teams may approach scheduling differently.
 The important point here is to give people more control over their working schedules.

 3/ Perhaps a resiliency bonus?
 Most leaders are aware that their employees have put in a courageous effort over the last 20 months.
-These are the people who stuck with their organizations through the pandemic, did extra work when needed, and adapted to remote work without missing a beat.
+These are the people who stuck with their organisations through the pandemic, did extra work when needed, and adapted to remote work without missing a beat.
 If there was ever a time to acknowledge their contribution, it’s now.

 Like all manner of recognition programs, the rewards do not necessarily need to be monetary.
 People are still feeling more disconnected than they were pre-pandemic.
 It is very easy for that feeling to fester until it becomes a fear they are not being appreciated for their sacrifices.
 Taking the time to acknowledge and reward these efforts can go a long way towards retaining top talent in what is becoming a seller’s market.

-The future is uncertain, but it can also be very promising for leaders and organizations that acknowledge the negative impacts of proximity bias and take steps to mitigate its impact on internal business relationships.
+The future is uncertain, but it can also be very promising for leaders and organisations that acknowledge the negative impacts of proximity bias and take steps to mitigate its impact on internal business relationships.

 It seems certain now that the old eight-hours-a-day, five-days-a-week work schedule is a thing of the past.
-The organizations that acknowledge this trend and take steps to keep relationships strong will reap the greatest rewards in terms of productivity, engagement and talent retention.
+The organisations that acknowledge this trend and take steps to keep relationships strong will reap the greatest rewards in terms of productivity, engagement and talent retention.